rurban/libu8ident/doc/c23-proposal.md

   + Latin + Han + Hangul (Korean), or
 * All identifiers in a document are covered by Latin and any one other Recommended script, except Cyrillic.

-Thus it explicitly allows Greek together with Latin, because the only found unicode identifiers examples in the wild are Greek for math variable names, and Greek is forbidden in the TR39 Moderately Restrictive profile.
+* Allow some Greek letters mixed with Latin, that are not confusable with Latin letters.

 4.4 Mixed-script runs with combining marks will become illegal
 --------------------------------------------------------------